ModelEarth/localsite/start/steps/README.md

 ### Steps for hosting your story pages

-The following steps are elaborated on further down on this page.
+The following steps are elaborated on after this summary.

 1. Fork the [localsite repo](https://github.com/modelearth/localsite) and turn on [GitHub Pages](#github-pages).
 After a few minutes, you can view your fork at [[your account].github.io/localsite](https://modelearth.github.io/apps)